 Induction sessions can be spread out and kept to time, we actually have a number of sites so holding these sessions remotely for a number of new starters at the same time has worked really well.

 Fortunately, Andrea was already familiar with our favoured communication tools (Microsoft Teams) – including our tools for IM’ing and video calls so this definitely helped the process.
 We made absolutely certain to ensure all IT equipment arrived well in advance of Andrea’s first day and that this was up and running immediately.
 Any extra equipment needed (i.e. keyboard / additional screen) was handled promptly by our IT team to make homeworking as comfortable and productive as possible.

-How have you found managing a team and maintained a feeling of team spirit and collaboration, particularly with a new starter?
+How have you found managing a team and maintaining a feeling of team spirit and collaboration, particularly with a new starter?

 Communication is key so that we do not end up isolated in our own little bubbles and only speaking to one or two direct colleagues, particularly in a standalone in-house tax role.
-Our CEO also does a firm wide weekly call – which helps with a general feeling of still being in-touch with the whole firm with special anniversaries and birthday celebrated.
+Our CEO also does a firm-wide weekly call – which helps with a general feeling of still being in touch with the whole firm with special anniversaries and birthdays celebrated.
 I think this really emphasises the firm’s core values and demonstrates this from the top down.
-VIRTUS has also been pro-active and provided a little delivery package to try and ease lockdown boredom and support mental and physical wellbeing during this time - including a skipping rope and indoor boomerang!
+VIRTUS has also been proactive and provided a little delivery package to try and ease lockdown boredom and support mental and physical wellbeing during this time – including a skipping rope and indoor boomerang!

 We also have a daily check-in with our CFO at the Finance level between the team heads – be this just a quick good morning or a funny GIF to lighten the mood!

 How did you introduce Andrea as a new starter to the wider organisation when she started earlier this week?